Loading...

 Pair with Protein

-Drink a glass of water with your snack to aid digestion and potentially reduce the spike.
+Drink a glass of water with your snack to aid digestion and reduce the impact on blood sugar.

 Discover